 Without spoiling the “Battlestar Galactica” finale, suffice it to say the human race at last has no more need for the old battleship.
 Hope returns; a new chapter begins.
 Perhaps like me, your first (or second, or third) novel was never meant to be your final destination, but a vessel that will deliver you to inspiring new territory.
 Come to think of it, some of the flawed love triangles in BSG also became vessels that delivered the show’s greater themes: the son emerging from his father’s shadow, the loss of one’s home, and the search for a new one.

 I can’t deny that my first novel, which will remain in the drawer, has strengthened my skill and resolve as a writer.
 Sometimes, your second idea is better than your first, and sometimes the best ideas are hidden behind mediocre ones.
 Perhaps my “failed” manuscript didn’t actually fail in its larger purpose.
-The novel itself may be lost, but I, the writer, am not.subscribe to Ploughshares?
+The novel itself may be lost, but I, the writer, am not.Might we be so bold as to suggest that you subscribe to Ploughshares?